jiayou-ai/jiayou-ai/legal/terms-of-use.md

 ### 3. App Content

 3.1 User Content.
 “User Content” means any and all information and content that a user submits to, or uses with, the app (e.g., content in the user’s profile).
 You are solely responsible for your User Content.
 You assume all risks associated with the use of your User Content, including any reliance on its accuracy, prophecy or completeness by others, or any disclosure of your User Content that personally identifies you or any third party that might involve.
 You hereby represent and warrant that your User Content does not violate Our Acceptable Use Policy (defined in Section 3.3).
 You may not represent or imply to others that your User Content is in any way provided, sponsored or endorsed by us.
-Because you alone are responsible for your User Content, you may expose yourself to liability if, for example, your User Content violates the Acceptable Use Policy.
+Because you alone are highly responsible for your User Content, you may expose yourself to liability if, for example, your User Content violates the Acceptable Use Policy.
 We are not obligated to backup any User Content, and your User Content may be deleted from Our database at any time without prior notice.
 You are solely responsible for creating and maintaining your own backup copies of your User Content as you please.

 3.2 License.
 By making any User Content available through Our Services you hereby grant us a limited, non-exclusive, worldwide, royalty-free, transferable license, with a right to sublicense, to access, view, use, copy, modify, publicly display, publicly perform and distribute your User Content to the extent reasonably needed to operate and provide the unparalleled Services to you, and other Users as the functionality of the Services permits.

 3.3 Acceptable Use Policy.
 The following terms constitute Our “Acceptable Use Policy”:
-‍

 (a) You agree and consent not to use the app to collect, upload, transmit, display, or distribute any User Content (i) that violates any third-party right, including any copyright, trademark, patent, trade secret, moral right, privacy right, right of publicity, or any other intellectual property or proprietary right; (ii) that is unlawful, harassing, abusive, tortious, threatening, harmful, invasive of another’s privacy, vulgar, defamatory, false, intentionally misleading, trade libelous, pornographic, obscene, patently offensive, promotes racism, bigotry, hatred, or physical harm of any kind against any group or individual or is otherwise objectionable; (iii) that is harmful to minors in any way; or (iv) that is in violation of any law, regulation, or obligations or restrictions imposed by any third party.

 (b) In addition, you agree and consent not to: (i) upload, transmit, or distribute to or through the app any computer viruses, worms, Trojan horses, hoaxes, corrupted files or other items or softwares of a deceptive nature intended to damage or alter a computer system or data; (ii) send through the app unsolicited or unauthorized spam, chain letters, pyramid schemes, or any other form of duplicative or unsolicited messages, whether commercial or otherwise; (iii) use the app to harvest, collect, gather or assemble information or data regarding other users without their consent; (iv) interfere with, disrupt, alter or create an undue burden on servers or networks connected to the app, or violate the regulations, policies or procedures of such networks; (v) gain or attempt to gain unauthorized access to the app (or to other computer systems or networks connected to or used together with the app), whether through password mining or any other means; (vi) harass or interfere with any other user’s positive use and enjoyment of the app; or (vi) use software or automated agents or scripts to produce multiple accounts in the app, or to generate automated searches, requests, or queries to (or to strip, scrape, or mine data from) the app.